wesselvdrest/LAMAS-EpistemicRiddleSolver/README.md

 K{A} for agent A knows that
 <> for some truthful public announcement
 [] for every truthful public announcement
+?1 for a a public whether announcement (announce falsity if the argument is false and announce the truth if the argument is true)
 And of course the parentheses can be used to denote scope ( )

 The proposition files can also contain text that the user wants to print out to the console.
 These lines of text should start with the #-symbol.